 program to encourage public power systems to demonstrate proficiency in providing reliable and safe electric service to their communities.
 The RP3 designation recognizes public power utilities that demonstrate proficiency in four key disciplines: reliability, safety, workforce development and system improvement.
 Criteria within each category are based on sound business practices and represent a utility-wide commitment to safe and reliable delivery of electricity.
 Utilities who successfully meet the guidelines in each of the four areas will receive tremendous value and recognition for their achievement.

 RP3 Program Criteria

 The RP3 program designates four specific areas to measure a utility's adequacy in providing system proficiency: Reliability, Safety, Workforce Development, and System Improvements.
-Each designated area represents 25 percent of the total points required, safety and work force development each represent 25 percent and system improvement makes up the remaining 20 percent.
-Criteria within each designated area are based upon sound business practices and a utility-wide commitment to a safe and reliable delivery of service.
+Each designated area represents 25 percent of the total score, and criteria are based upon sound business practices and a utility-wide commitment to a safe and reliable delivery of service.
 Stoughton Utilities scored a 99%, with perfect scores in Reliability, Safety, and System Improvements.